lop-Louis/northbook/docs/changelog/state/web-frontend.md

   Use this when cloud access is seriously blocking work.
 Log the blocker, name an owner, set an expiry, and use the agreed temporary path.
   → [Open cloud-access stub](../../mitigate/exception-cloud-access)

-If a page is not listed here, it is not part of this pilot yet.
+If a page is not listed here, it is out of scope for now.

 ## What to look at before a chapter ops session